 Figure 1.
 Distribution of acute viral hepatitis cases during the study period (2017 Jan 1 to 2019 Aug 30).

-Most cases in both groups were male (M/F ratio: 1.47) and hepatitis E patients were significantly older than hepatitis A patients (Table 1).
+Most cases in both groups were male (M: 119, F: 81, M/F ratio: 1.47) and hepatitis E patients were significantly older than hepatitis A patients (Table 1).

 Patients in both groups had similar median hospitalization length.
 The maximum duration was 43 days in a hepatitis E patient and 38 days in a hepatitis A patient (Table 1).